Medically Reviewed

 • The Matrix Model.
 This model is another comprehensive approach that involves a variety of interventions, such as relapse prevention, family and group therapies, drug education, and mutual-help group participation.

 If you or a loved one struggle with stimulant addiction, American Addiction Centers is here to help.
-Please call to speak to one of our knowledgeable admissions navigators about your treatment options.
-They are here to listen to your story and answer your questions.
+Reach out to connect with a knowledgeable admissions navigator, who can answer your questions, explain your treatment options, and help you begin your recovery journey.

 Need more info?